ironbar/orangutan/reports/04_Modeling.md

 I have tried with that and the score improves to 1.13 from 0.93 so that is a good improvement.
 The agent is quite good except that sometimes enters in a stuck mode.
 But it has learnt to avoid red goals.
 More important the score on forcedChoice is constant.

+#### Better navigation

+It seems that the training_002 configuration is already learned.
+Now I want to expand that configuration to better learn to navigate while don't forgetting the basic things.
+So I have added 16 additional arenas up to 32 to try to learn navigation and avoiding.
+The results are on the agent 010_avoid_and_navigation_max_action.
+Even with this better configuration the model does not learn to navigate.

+To try to improve the navigation I'm going to increase the memory of the agent from 4 to 32 frames.
+The training metrics are very similar to previous trainings.
+When testing the results are better but it moves backwards sometimes without any sense and gets stuck and bounces from left to right.
+However 011_more_memory_max_action achieves the best test score until now.

+I'm going to try using 128 frames to see if those bounces dissapear.
+Also duplicate memory size from 64 to 128.
+The metrics are quite similar so I have decided to drop beta from 1e-2 to 1e-3 (step=36.5k)

+#### Ideas for improving

+I'm reading MLAgents documentation and below there is a list of ideas for improving the agents:

+* Decrease learning rate
+* Decrease beta, which controls how random the actions are
+* Increase the time horizon just in case
+* Increase the model capacity
+* Modify the visual encoder, it would be nice to be able to parametrize it
+* Analyze the tensorboard plots and adjust the parameters
+* Increase episode duration to give time to a random object to reach the target

 ### Results

 I have trained the agent 006_ml_agents_first_steps with a simplified architecture and simple arenas.
 It has reached